atom-box/bpikl/README.md

 [x] Serve a test page  from prod
 [x] Serve cards from php
+[x] config file
+[x] Hook up the database
 [x] Basic Database Configuration.
-[x] loading the homepage pings the dataconnection to get a count query of the db [ ] Make a html with put to db; every time home page loads a random url will be put to db [x] Make a html with get from db; every time home page loads all the links retrieve and display from db [ ] Cards are the db.
-Your second page shows the db as cards for now [x] Imitate your 'world' stack on first run
+[x] loading the homepage pings the dataconnection to get a count query of the db [x] flushing css to bottom.
+Did this by making a wrap div 100% height [x] pressing button should append a stripe div, repeatedly on the success page
+[x] Make a html with put to db; every time home page loads a random url will be put to db [x] Make a html with get from db; every time home page loads all the links retrieve and display from db [x] Imitate your 'world' stack on first run
+[x] fix NULL in session id in links
+[x] Imitate the CSS style of an admired page
+[ ] Make the shortener function
+[ ] Make the checker for avoiding collisions, like the robot names?
+[ ] Formify everything on the first page

+[ ] Make second page
+[ ] Make the route work, the redirect
 [ ] First trivial test.
 Config phpunit.
-[ ] When I press a button, GET request.
-Returned has cardsdivs++, n [ ] leverage composer libraries
+[ ] leverage composer libraries
-[ ] pressing button should append a stripe div, repeatedly on the success page
 [ ] button on success page should say 'make another'
+[ ] use bootstrap on the validation
 [ ] Add Validation
-[ ] Hook up the database
-[ ] Write the Doctrine part
-[ ] do something to the submission, like ALL CAPS it
+[ ] Sanitize inputs using 12-1 from d powers book
 [ ] 2nd route works
-[ ] use bootstrap on the validation
+[ ] change echo, error, to logging.
+Get a logger from composer.
+Add log path to config
 >  https://getbootstrap.com/docs/5.0/forms/validation/
-[ ] once routeOne twig works, undo the html of main
-[ ] flushing css to bottom https://stackoverflow.com/questions/10099422/flushing-footer-to-bottom-of-the-page-twitter-bootstrap
+[ ] break up into classes a bit, views a bit
+[ ] scrape new links for their favicons
 [ ] add UI more like https://free-url-shortener.rb.gy/ but with my twinning JS
 [ ] accessible
 [ ] remove unused USE statements
-[ ] config file
 [ ] Write at least three test cases in the tests/ folder.
 Run php bin/phpunit